Semantic Anchor Transport: Robust Test-Time Adaptation for Vision-Language Models

-While this gap is reduced compared to very recent approaches, i.e., both versions of WATT and CLIPArTT, per-corruption classification accuracy differences are still significant, with \Ours{} outperforming these two approaches by up to $5\%$ compared to WATT, i.e., $5.14\%$ in \textit{pixelate} (CIFAR-10C) or $3.11\%$ in \textit{Glass Blur} (CIFAR-100C), and nearly $11\%$ compared to CLIPArTT, e.g., $10.62\%$ in \textit{pixelate} and $8.11\%$ in \textit{Gaussian Noise}.
-As average, \Ours{} improves the performance of very recent state-of-the-art approaches by a substantial difference of $3.24\%$ (CIFAR-10C), and $1.76\%$ in the more challenging scenario of CIFAR-100C, which contains $\times$10 number of classes.
+While this gap is reduced compared to recent approaches, such as WATT, CLIPArTT, and BATCLIP, the differences remain significant. \Ours{} outperforms the second-best competitor, i.e., WATT, by up to $3.2\%$ in CIFAR-10C (e.g., $5.1\%$ in \textit{pixelate}) and $1.8\%$ in the more challenging scenario of CIFAR-100C (which contains $\times$10 classes).
+Additionally, it achieves significant gains over recent baselines in specific corruptions, e.g., $19.8\%$ compared to BATCLIP in \textit{pixelate} (CIFAR-10C) or $16.3\%$ in \textit{Glass Blur} (CIFAR-100C).
+Also, compared to CLIPArTT, \Ours{} shows gains of nearly $10.6\%$ on \textit{pixelate} (CIFAR-100C) and $8.1\%$ on \textit{Gaussian Noise} (CIFAR-100C).

-\mypar{What if the number of classes further increases?} In the following, we assess the performance of all methods on Tiny-ImageNet and Tiny-ImageNet-C benchmarks, which bring additional complexity due to the increased amount of categories present.
-From these results (Table \ref{tab:main-TinyImageNet}), we can observe that the findings reported in previous sections hold, i.e., \Ours{} significantly outperforming very recent state-of-the-art TTA approaches.
-More concretely, compared to WATT-S, the average improvement over all the corruptions is above $7.0\%$, with our method showing performance gains superior to $10\%$ in multiple corruptions, e.g., \textit{Shot Noise} or \textit{Pixelate}, and above $4.5\%$ in all remaining corruptions.
-Given the complexity and additional challenges that Tiny-ImageNet-C brings compared to CIFAR versions, as well as the non-negligible improvement provided by our method, we believe that these results showcase the clear superiority of \Ours{} in more challenging scenarios.